William Francis Bell: Biography

-Born in Pasadena, California, son of noted architect Billy Bell, Bell Jr. studied at University of Southern California in Los Angeles.
-He was affectionately known as "Billy Bell Jr.".
+William Francis Bell was born in Pasadena, California, the son of noted architect William Park Bell, and was affectionately known as "Billy Bell Jr.".
+He studied at University of Southern California in Los Angeles.

-William F. Bell's courses were designed in the Western United States.
+The courses Bell designed are predominantly located in the Western United States.
 Bell is considered a commercial golf course architect with more than 200 courses credited to his work and design, mostly in the American West and Hawaii.
-Notably, Bell was the golf architect for Torrey Pines Golf Course, both Torrey Pines North course and Torrey Pines South course, site of the 2008 and 2020 US Open.
+Notably, Bell was the golf architect for Torrey Pines Golf Course, both Torrey Pines North course and Torrey Pines South course, site of the 2008 and 2021 US Open.

-Bell was elected into The American Society of Golf Course Architects (ASGCA) in 1950 and served as ASGCA President from 1957-1958.
+Bell was elected into The American Society of Golf Course Architects (ASGCA) in 1950 and served as ASGCA President from 1957 to 1958.
 Bell was elected in 2017 to the Southern California Golf Association Hall of Fame for his contribution to the sport of golf.

 Bell's Mesa Verde Country Club hosted the PGA Tour Orange County Open Invitational from 1959 - 1962 with notable champions Tony Lema and Billy Casper.
 LPGA Nancy Lopez won at Mesa Verde Country Club in 1984.

 Bell's Bermuda Dunes Country Club hosted the PGA Tour's Desert Classic for 49 years.

 Bell's Newport Beach Country Club course has hosted the Hoag Classic on the PGA Tour Champions from 1995 - 2022.

 Bell's Saticoy Club hosted the LPGA Mediheal Championship in October 2022.

-Following at $25 renovation upgrade, Bell's Industry Hills is home to the Southern California Section of the PGA of America since 2016.
+Following a $25 million renovation, Bell's Industry Hills course has been home to the Southern California Section of the PGA of America since 2016.

 Industry Hills Eisenhower course has hosted several professional tournaments: